SinghVikram97/reboot-2.0/assignment-1.md

 Q2(a).
 Create a directory without name from command line <br>
 A. We can't have a directory/file with an empty name.
 However, the name can be something we can't see like whitespace or control characters.
    We can do this by `mkdir " " `.
 It will look like that the folder has no name.
+But it will still show blank space if we see using ls command in terminal.
+   We can hide it in terminal by doing `mkdir ." "`.
+It becomes hiddedn file so it doesn't show in terminal also.
 <br><br>

 Q2(b).
 Create a directory with name "-okgoogle" <br>